gjritter/nerve/README.md

 This sample application makes use of Nerve's regular-expression URI path matching to pass a "name" parameter from the URI into a handler function.
 This can be extended to any number of named arguments in the handler function.

 It also makes use of request method matching.
 The first matcher will only match get requests; the second will match any request method.

+The application stores the user's name in the session, so that it can be used in subsequent responses.

     var posix = require("./posix");
     var nerve = require("./nerve");